fishinatot/fishinatot/README.md

 ### Hi there 👋

-🔭 I’m currently working on getting a data job

 🌱 I’m currently learning some technical skills like combinatorics, linear algebra using numpy

 ⚡ Fun fact: I go to chess competitions and lose like a champ!